 Autumn, yin yoga, Yoga

-Pose of the Month – Broken Wing
+Pose of the Month – How to do broken wing pose

-What is it?
+What is broken wing pose?

 Broken Wing is a yin yoga pose which targets the 6 upper body meridians of the lungs, large intestine, heart, small intestine, pericardium and triple heater.
 From a physical perspective, this posture is a great release for the pectorals and shoulders.

-How to approach this pose?
+How to do broken wing pose?

 1. Lay on your stomach and extend the left arm out to the side at roughly shoulder height.